nghianguyen150612/RobloxCookieChecker/README.md

 ## 🧑‍💻 Option 2 — Run from Source

-### 1. Clone repository
+### 1. Install dependencies

-bash git clone https://github.com/YOUR_USERNAME/CookieChecker.git cd CookieChecker
+pip install -r requirements.txt

 ---

-### 2. Install dependencies
+### 2. Run

-bash pip install -r requirements.txt
+python main.py

 ---

-### 3. Run

-bash python main.py

----

-## ⚙️ Configuration

-A config.json file will be created automatically on first run.

-Example:

-json {   "network": {     "timeout": 10,     "retries": 3,     "retry_delay": 1   },   "performance": {     "threads": 10   },   "export": {     "txt": true,     "json": true   } }

----

-## 📁 Output Structure

-cookies/  ├─ alive.txt  ├─ dead.txt  └─ error.txt  result.json

----

 ## ⚠️ Notes

 - The .exe may be flagged by antivirus (false positive from PyInstaller)
-- Do not run extremely high threads (may cause rate limit)
+- Running too many threads may cause rate limits
 - Use responsibly

 ---

 ## ⭐ Support

-If you like this project, consider giving it a s
+If you find this project useful, consider giving it a sta